 “College students feel a greater sense of belonging and tend to perform better in school when they feel connected to their professors and their peers,” says Fiala.

 It’s a great idea to encourage your student to get involved with many of the on-campus opportunities for the community.
-For example, the mentoring programs offered through the Office of the Campus Pastors match APU students with an adult Christian mentor who can guide them in strengthening their personal relationships, spiritual growth, and personal responsibility.
+For example, the mentoring programs offered through the Office of Spiritual Life match APU students with an adult Christian mentor who can guide them in strengthening their personal relationships, spiritual growth, and personal responsibility.
 Depending on the relationship, they can meet for prayer, personal support, Bible study, conversation, and fellowship.

 The APU campus pastors are also available to meet with students individually and are an important part of the mental health resources available at APU.
 They can listen and counsel students through distress and indecision, and be a source of support as students grow in their faith.

 “The great thing about resilience in people is that new skills can be learned and new practices incorporated to increase one’s ability to rebound from adversity,” Fiala adds.
 It can be an ongoing process, but there are many different ways to ensure your student is on the right track.

 Posted: August 2, 2018